hhenske/ecommerce-product-625/README-template.md

-# Frontend Mentor - E-commerce product page solution
+:large_blue_circle: # Frontend Mentor - E-commerce product page solution :large_blue_circle:

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.